arthurPrvst/automatic-campaign-mailjet/README.md

 Hi, if you want to create campaigns automatically in your node backend, you're at the right place!
 This can be used for a newsletter, or has marketing campaigns to validate your leads.

+In our case we will take as an example a <b>marketing campaign asking users to verify their account</b> until they do.

 This module is here to tweak Mailjet features in order to have the process done automaticaally.
 You'll have:
 - a marketing campagin automatically sent every weeks
 - one template re-used for all occurence.
 The content will have to be updated weekly, everything else will be automatic